1. What is the difference between sql direct and other JDBC activities?

 9. What are the acknowledgement modes available in tibco EMS?

 Answer: These are the following acknowledgement modes in EMS and JMS JMS: The JMS specification defines three levels of acknowledgment for non-transacted Sessions.a).
 Auto) Client Acknowledgement.c) Dups – Ok Acknowledgement.EMS: EMS extends the JMS acknowledge modes to include:d)

 10. What is the difference between Get JMS queue and Wait for JMS queue message activity?

-11. What is difference between publish by value, publish by reference modes in ADB adapter?
+11. What is the difference between publish by value, publish by reference modes in ADB adapter?

-publish by value: in this type the changes in the source table are reflected in the p_ table and the data is taken from there. its used when high speed is required. it dose not support data types like oracle long.
+Answer: publish by value: in this type, the changes in the source table are reflected in the p_ table and the data is taken from there. its used when high speed is required. it does not support data types like oracle long.

-publish by reference: in this type the data is directly taken from the source table where only the primary key will come from p_ table. it allows data types like oracle long.
+publish by reference: in this type, the data is directly taken from the source table where only the primary key will come from the p_ table. it allows data types like oracle long.

 loss of changes in the source table can be lost bcos of the waiting time.(this can be avoided using alerter).

 12. What is the purpose of “Retrieve Resource” activity?